bigwiv/Biopython-cn/chr14.rst

 Here we can see positive values for symbols more frequent in the motif than in the background and negative for symbols more frequent in the background.
-0.0 means that it¡¯s equally likely to see a symbol in background and in the motif (e.g. ¡®T¡¯ in the second-last position).
+0.0 means that itâ€™s equally likely to see a symbol in background and in the motif (e.g. â€˜Tâ€™ in the second-last position).

-14.9.1.1??Reading and writing
+14.9.1.1  Reading and writing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating motifs from instances by hand is a bit boring, so it¡¯s useful to have some I/O functions for reading and writing motifs.
-There are no really well established standards for storing motifs, but there¡¯s a couple of formats which are more used than others.
+Creating motifs from instances by hand is a bit boring, so itâ€™s useful to have some I/O functions for reading and writing motifs.
+There are no really well established standards for storing motifs, but thereâ€™s a couple of formats which are more used than others.
 The most important distinction is whether the motif representation is based on instances or on some version of PWM matrix.
-On of the most popular motif databases `JASPAR <http://jaspar.genereg.net>`__ stores motifs in both formats, so let¡¯s look at how we can import JASPAR motifs from instances:
+On of the most popular motif databases `JASPAR <http://jaspar.genereg.net>`__ stores motifs in both formats, so letâ€™s look at how we can import JASPAR motifs from instances:

 .. code:: verbatim